Separation Agreements

 Do I need a lawyer for a separation agreement?

 Yes.
-There are many ways to reduce the cost of a lawyer in the divorce process, but drafting your own separation agreement is not one of them.
-Separation Agreements are quite a complex contracts that requires very precise wording and attention to detail for them to be held up in court.
-For instance, if you simply say something like “No spousal support is payable by either spouse†a court will not enforce this.
+There are many ways to reduce the cost of a legal fees in the divorce process, but drafting your own separation agreement is not one of them.
+Separation Agreements are quite complex contracts that require very precise wording and attention to detail for them to be held up in court.
+For instance, if you simply say something like “No spousal support is payable by either spouse” a court will not enforce this.
 To waive spousal support, you will need many complex clauses that can run for pages.

 Do I need a separation agreement before my divorce?